One of the few movies whose genre is accurately described as "Other". A 1993-era Genre Savvy

 Benedict: I snap my fingers again and tomorrow you emerge from several canine recta.
 Or you and Toto can go back to Oz.
 Questions?

 Jack: Yes.
 Two of them.
 Why am I wasting time on a putz like you when I could be doing something dangerous like rearranging my socks? (smokes cigar) And how will you snap your fingers after I rip off both your thumbs?

-The Beautiful Elite: Lampshaded.
-Daniel tries convincing Slater they're in a movie by pointing out that all the female passersby are insanely hot, and that there are no unattractive women in existence.
+- The Beautiful Elite: Lampshaded.
+Danny tries convincing Slater they're in a movie by pointing out that all the female passersby are insanely hot, and that there are no unattractive women in existence.